 Kelp noodles…such an interesting food product.
 Of course, if you are the caveman-type that wants to live EXACTLY like the cavemen, then I doubt you’ll try this, but if you are like we are – looking for ingredients that are whole and Paleo – then these little guys are great!
 The flavor is refreshing, the texture is crisp, like a noodle made of cucumber (but doesn’t taste like a cucumber).
 I recommend trying them…very neat all the way around.
 I made a whole pound last night and it was completely gone.
 Now that I know what to expect, I’ll definitely be playing with them more.

-Add the coconut aminos mixture to the kelp noodles, toss, season with sea salt if you find that necessary, and serve!
-If you want to really jazz it up, add slivered carrots, cucumbers and peppers!
+- Add the coconut aminos mixture to the kelp noodles, toss, and season with sea salt to your liking.